- Study Abroad

 2) Housing: Depending on your personal preference, student living in Russia can involve one of two paths: staying with a host family or braving a university dormitory.
 The KEI Study Abroad Program at Moscow State University offers student dormitory living.
 Then again, coming back to a bowl or tasty Russian Pelmeni or Borscht courtesy of your host mother might be more up your alley.

 3) Academic Life: Russia traditionally combined undergraduate and graduate studies in a 5-6 year period until 2007 when a two-tier bachelor and masters structure was adopted.
+Classroom attendance and participation are monitored carefully and may have a significant impact on final grades.
+The academic year is divided into two parts: from September to January and from January to June, with winter and summer exams respectively.

 Russian universities implement a five-point grading system: "1" is "poor" and "5" is "excellent."
 Moreover, a "+" or a "-" may accompany a number to take the teacher's evaluation one-step further.
 Thankfully, 1s are rarely given and 2s are handed out only if the student shows absolutely no knowledge of the subject.
 If you put in an adequate amount of work and show interest in the class, then passing through your academic life in Russian universities is very feasible.